klaykree/ChannelPointsPlugin/README.md

   - Set the `Redemption Title` to the same as the redemption that will activate the image display
   - Set the `Media Folder` to the directory that will be used for the random media files
   - Modify the `Media Extensions` (semicolon delimited list), `Fade Duration`, and `Show Duration` as desired
 - The plugin will automatically create an image source named `_cpd_image`.
-Do not rename this since it relies on the name.
+Do not rename this since the plugin relies on the name.

 ### Special Thanks
 - OBS for the streaming software